dapr/quickstarts/distributed-calculator/README.md

 ## The Role of Dapr

-This quickstart demonstrates how we use Dapr as a programming model for simplifying the development of distributed systems.
+This quickstart demonstrates how to use Dapr as a programming model for simplifying the development of distributed systems.
 In this quickstart, Dapr is enabling polyglot programming, service discovery and simplified state management.

-### Polyglot Programming
+### Polyglot programming

 Each service in this quickstart is written in a different programming language, but they're used together in the same larger application.
-Dapr itself is language agnostic - none of our services have to include any dependency in order to work with Dapr.
+Dapr itself is language agnostic - none of the services have to include any dependency in order to work with Dapr.
 This empowers developers to build each service however they want, using the best language for the job or for a particular dev team.

-### Service Invocation
+### Service invocation

-When our front-end server calls the respective operation services (see `server.js` code below), it doesn't need to know what IP address they live at or how they were built.
+When the front-end server calls the respective operation services (see `server.js` code below), it doesn't need to know what IP address they live at or how they were built.
 Instead it calls their local dapr side-car by name, which knows how to invoke the method on the service, taking advantage of the platform’s service discovery mechanism, in this case Kubernetes DNS resolution.

 The code below shows calls to the “add” and “subtract” services via the Dapr URLs:
 ```js